kosticlab/aether/documentation/docs/contributions.md

-# Reporting Bugs and Making Contributions
+# Filing Bug Reports, Contributions, and Feature Requests
 Whether you need to report a bug, suggest new features, or give us feedback, make sure to follow the instructions on this page.
 This will allow us to respond as quickly as possible.